ericsonga/APCSAReview/_sources/Unit8-2DArray/peer_int.rst

    :correct: c
    :feedback_a: Incorrect.
 The value of the blue component is successfully changed, however the value of component is not.
    :feedback_b: Incorrect.
 The value of the blue component is successfully changed, however the value of component is not.
    :feedback_c: Correct.
-In this case, "value" is the tempory variable we use to remember the original value of pix.getRed(), even after the red component is changed.
+In this case, "value" is the temporary variable we use to remember the original value of pix.getRed(), even after the red component is changed.
    :feedback_d: Incorrect.
 If value is set to pix.getRed(), the call to pix.setRed(value) will leave the red component unchanged.

     Which code chunk should be inserted into the marked location to swap the red and blue components at each pixel?